John Gillon: 2019–20 season

 On September 6, 2019, Gillon signed with Pieno žvaigždės Pasvalys of the Lithuanian Basketball League.
 He averaged 13.1 points, 4.4 assists, and 2.2 rebounds per game.

 2020–21 season

-On July 5, 2020, he has signed with Darüşşafaka Tekfen of the Turkish Basketbol Süper Ligi.
+On July 5, 2020, Gillon signed with Darüşşafaka Tekfen of the Turkish Basketbol Süper Ligi.

-On February 18, 2021, he has signed with Alba Fehérvár of the NB I/A.
+On February 18, 2021, Gillon signed with Alba Fehérvár of the NB I/A.

 2021–22 season

-On November 9, 2021, Gillon has signed with Taoyuan Pilots of the P. League+.
+On November 9, 2021, Gillon signed with Taoyuan Pilots of the P. League+.

-On January 7, 2022, Gillon has signed with Taoyuan Leopards of the T1 League.
+On January 7, 2022, Gillon signed with Taoyuan Leopards of the T1 League.

 The Basketball Tournament

 John Gillon played for Boeheim's Army in the 2018 edition of The Basketball Tournament.
 In 4 games, he averaged 14.5 points, 3.5 assists, and 1.8 rebounds per game.
 Boeheim's Army reached the Northeast Regional Championship before falling to the Golden Eagles.